tdelcey/ANR/README.md

 - the gender of the funded researchers <a href="https://public.tableau.com/app/profile/aef.data.sup.recherche/viz/gender_per_category/gender_by_category?publish=yes"> per disciplin </a> (it varies from medecine to maths)

 - and realized that <a href="https://public.tableau.com/app/profile/aef.data.sup.recherche/viz/ANR__per_gender/_per_year_?publish=yes"> 2018 is the only year when women got a bigger average funding than men</a> (!)

-RESEARCH QUESTIONS

-1) To what extent is social sciences research captured in the global ANR funding call?

-2) Which social sciences CES are more likely to get funding from ANR?

-METHODOLOGY

-Dataset:
-The dataset is an open-data one : <a href="https://www.data.gouv.fr/en/datasets/anr-01-projets-anr-dos-detail-des-projets-et-des-partenaires/"> ANR_01 Projets ANR DOS: détail des projets et des partenaires </a>.
-We were interested in data from 2014-2021

-Technique:
-Topic modeling.
-Topic modeling is a method in natural language processing (NLP) used to train machine learning models.
-Specifically, we adopted the Latent Dirichlet Allocation (LDA) technique.

-FINDINGS

-XXX

 IMPLICATIONS OF THE FINDINGS